 You can spot the Spica by extending the curve of the Big Dipper handle, as illustrated on our chart above.

-Spica transits – climbs to its highest point in the sky – at 10 to 11 p.m. local standard time (11 p.m. till 12 midnight daylight saving time) in early May for all locations around the globe.
+Spica transits – climbs to its highest point in the sky – around 10 p.m local standard time (11 p.m. daylight saving time) in mid-May for all locations around the globe.
 You can find Spica’s precise transit time for your sky at the US Naval Observatory.

 As seen from the Northern Hemisphere, Spica and Omega Centauri transit due south at the same time.
 That means that – when Spica is highest in the south – Omega Centauri is, too.
 Look for Omega Centauri about 35o directly below Spica.
 A fist at an arm-length approximates 10o.